 Chase Freedom Unlimited is one of Chase’s premier cash back credit cards.
-It currently offers 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
+It currently offers 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases.

-In addition to generous rewards, Chase Freedom Unlimited is also offering a up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
+In addition to generous rewards, Chase Freedom Unlimited is also offering a Unlimited Matched Cash Back - Use your card for all your purchases and at the end of your first year, Chase will automatically match all the cash back you earned with no limits. .
 The annual fee is $0 (hard to beat that!) and your cash back rewards never expire.

 Blue Cash Preferred® Card from American Express

 Blue Cash Preferred Card from American Express has a great welcome bonus – $250 statement credit after you spend $3,000 in purchases in the first 6 months.
 Terms Apply.